jerel/membrane/README.md

   * MacOS
     * `brew install llvm@11`

+On Linux ffigen looks for libclang at `/usr/lib/llvm-11/lib/libclang.so` so you may need to symlink to the version specific library: `ln -s /usr/lib/llvm-11/lib/libclang.so.1 /usr/lib/llvm-11/lib/libclang.so`.

 ## Example

 First create a `lib.rs` that exposes a `RUNTIME` static that will survive for the lifetime of the program. `RUNTIME` must provide a tokio style `spawn` function: